 Histrionic Personality Disorder

-Emotions that change quickly within minutes or hours
+- Mood swings that can change quickly within minutes or hours

 Narcissistic Personality Disorder

-A fundamental belief that you are superior to others
+- A fundamental belief of one’s superiority to others

-Needs constant praise and validation for their accomplishments
+- A need for ongoing praise and validation for accomplishments

-The Cluster C personality disorders are conditions where the sufferer is anxious and engages in behaviors due to fear.
-They are avoidant personality disorder, dependent personality disorder, and obsessive-compulsive personality disorder.
+The Cluster C personality disorders are generally categorized as conditions in which a person tends to be anxious and engage in behaviors due to fear.
+Cluster C includes avoidant personality disorder, dependent personality disorder, and obsessive-compulsive personality disorder.

 Avoidant Personality Disorder

-Feelings of inadequacy in their sense of self or physical appearance
+- Feelings of inadequacy in one’s sense of self or physical appearance

-Fear of being mocked or having their choices disapproved of by others
+- Ongoing fear of being mocked or having their choices disapproved by others

 Dependent Personality Disorder